thelukester92/nnlib-examples/README.md

 To build all examples, simply run `make`.
 To build a specific test, use `make bin/[test]` for optimized or `make bin/[test]_dbg` for debugging.
+You will need to decompress the provided data by running `make -C data` to decompress all data or `make -C data [test]` to decompress the data for a specific test.
-These tests are set up so that they can be used with data other than the data provided.
+These tests are set up so that they can be used with data other than the data provided; run the executables with the `--help` flag for more information.
 The tests currently available are...

 * `classify` - train a classifier; by default, it uses the MNIST dataset.